Frank L. Ridley: Career

 His television career started when he was cast as Terry Mulligan in the Showtime network series Brotherhood.
 His other TV work includes roles on House of Cards, Orange is the New Black, Alpha House, Olive Kitteridge, The Night Of, The Leftovers, and 30 Rock.

 He also can be seen in a variety of films including Inside Llewyn Davis, Birdman, and The Judge.

 Honest Gil Fulbright

 Honest Gil Fulbright is a satirical political candidate portrayed by Frank Ridley.
 Fulbright originally "ran" for the U.S. Senate in 2014 as an "honest politician for Kentucky" on behalf of RepresentUs.
+His campaign message was "I'm only in this thing for the money, but at least I'm honest about it."

 Ridley has portrayed Fulbright on CNN, The Today Show, Fox & Friends, Al Jazeera, The Washington Post, and The Huffington Post.

 Fulbright's campaign got a powerful boost when noted artist Shepard Fairey reimagined his iconic Barack Obama "Hope" poster as a Gil Fulbright "SOLD" poster to help raise funds for the finance-reform-minded satirical campaign.
-His campaign message was "I'm only in this thing for the money, but at least I'm honest about it."